syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Visual-Styles.md

 Custom colors can be applied to the office2016 theme by using the [SetOffice2016ThemeStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~SetOffice2016ThemeStyle.html) method.
 It can be used to change the colors of mouse hover, pressed and clicked colors of the Headers and the embedded cell controls of the GridGroupingControl.
 {% tabs %}
 {% highlight c# %}
-//Create GridOffice2016ThemeColors object for customizing the office 2016 visual style GridOffice2016ThemeColors office2016Colors = new GridOffice2016ThemeColors();
+//Create GridOffice2016ThemeColors object for customizing the Office2016 visual style GridOffice2016ThemeColors office2016Colors = new GridOffice2016ThemeColors();

 //Set custom colors to Office2016 Headers of the GridGroupingControl